 - If (and for how long) the buyer is allowed to inspect the goods and reject them if dissatisfied with the quality

 When you make your “monthly housing payments,” you probably pay for more than just your home loan.
 Expenses such as homeowner’s insurance premiums and property taxes are often baked into the payment.
 These are often annual expenses (although insurance companies will certainly accept monthly payments), but lenders can’t always be confident that homeowners will budget for those expenses properly.
-If you don’t make those payments, the lender is at risk, so ensuring that those expenses get paid is often part of your loan paperwork.
+If you don’t make those payments, the lender is at risk.

+That's why ensuring that these expenses get paid is often part of your loan paperwork.
 Lenders often require escrow accounts to help make sure these expenses get paid on time.
-Your lender sets up the escrow account, adds the monthly portion of those expenses to your monthly payment and deposits the money into a separate account.
+Your lender sets up the escrow account, adds the monthly portion of those expenses to your monthly payment, and then deposits the money into a separate escrow account.
 Each year, when your insurance or tax bills are due, your lender pays those bills for you from that account.